vermaharsha/chat-app/README.md

 ---

-## Contact
+## Contact📧

 For any inquiries, feedback, or suggestions, feel free to get in touch:

 **Harsha Verma**
 [LinkedIn](https://www.linkedin.com/in/vermaharsha)

-I’d love to hear from you!
+I’d ❤️ to hear from you!